ZhangXG001/facenet-tensorflow-serving/README.md

 # facenet-tensorflow-serving
-#the usage of facenet with tensorflow serving & docker
-#usage
-step1
-download the pre-traind model of facenet from https://github.com/davidsandberg/facenet step2
+the usage of facenet with tensorflow serving & docker<br> usage step1 download the pre-traind model of facenet from https://github.com/davidsandberg/facenet step2